zqx1392/hello-world/README.md

 One of the most intense shit in a while. really no comment right now...

+Fucking choice.

+Also, gtfo, H-scenes.

 It's more or less the story of Yuuji, fighting against the evil, while learning his true self.

+SOL part is better than Sachi, I must admit.
+And they really find a way to make a very unique ending.

+The writer made no intend to hide any knowledge and present all into each part of this route. fix motocycle, teach snipering, and lastly, bombing. awesome.

+In the end.
+All of intense source came from Yuuji, who we anticipate every action, and every decision.

 A man should never repeat the mistakes again.